HL7/davinci-crd/input/pagecontent/cards.md

   </tr>
 </table>

-For example, this card indicates that a prior authorization has been granted for a planned prescription:
+For example, this card indicates that a prior authorization has been satisfied for a planned procedure:

 ```
 {